 Students who are interested in living in a similar community beyond their first-year are encouraged to check-out the upperclass Wellness Community on the second floor of Earlham Hall.

-The Languages Community is a first-year experience community located on the second floor of Bundy Hall.
+The Culture & Languages Community is a first-year experience community located on the second floor of Bundy Hall.
 Students living in this community are interested in learning about the languages, cultures, and customs of communities from around the world.
 Focused programming and initiatives are hallmarks for this community.

 Students who are interested in living in a similar community beyond their first-year are encouraged to check-out the language and cultural theme houses.